GeNeHetX/RNApipeline/README.md

 mkdir -p "$RUN_DIR/metadata"
 # Create $RUN_DIR/metadata/samples.csv with the sheet above.

-nf-run "$RUN_NAME" /path/to/RNApipeline/fullPairedEnd.nf \
+nf-run "$RUN_NAME" /biojobs/pipelines/RNApipeline/fullPairedEnd.nf \
-  -c /path/to/RNApipeline/configExamples/TOD_infra.config \
+  -profile pam_cpu \
   --sampleInputDir s3://sandbox/Fastq_tests \
   --csvSample "$RUN_DIR/metadata/samples.csv"
 ```

-The default site profile submits to `pam_cpu`.
-Add `-profile burst` only when
+The profile is explicit.
+Add `-profile burst` only when infrastructure mode
-RNA-seq burst mode is active.
+`burst` is active.
 The pipeline publishes durable results to
 `s3://process/rnapipeline/rna-prelimtest`; the same run's logs, metadata, and
 resumable work remain under `/biojobs/nextflow/rna-prelimtest`.

-Use `-profile burst` only while the infrastructure is in RNA-seq burst mode.
+Use `-profile burst` only while the infrastructure is in `burst` mode.
 If optional AMD64-only tools such as VEP, DeepVariant, or the BioContainers
 bcftools step are enabled, use burst mode.
 Their `amd64` process labels route
-those tasks to TOD while compatible tasks may still use PAM. `-profile amd64`
+those tasks to TOD while compatible tasks may still use PAM.
+Architecture is
-remains available when the entire run must stay on TOD.
+selected by process labels and containers, not by a user-facing profile.

 The build uses the configured Kallisto runtime for the worker architecture and
 requires all Ensembl inputs to use the same release. `--force` is only for an